Island Princess accidents and incidents

 On May 10, 2017, three Princess Cruises employees on Island Princess were arrested and held in police custody in Vancouver BC.
 The arrests were made after police officers with a sniffer dog found drugs (5 kg of cocaine) onboard.

-As result, the ship’s departure was delayed, but the itinerary remained unaffected.
+As a result, the ship’s departure was delayed, but the itinerary remained unaffected.
 Authorities confirmed that cruise passengers were not involved.
 The 3 men were of Nicaraguan origin – Willard Brooks (28 yo), Emil Garth (26 yo) and Jason Carter (32).

 After the cruise ship berthed in Vancouver, they smuggled the cocaine to a local food market where were met by a man who paid them USD 30,000 for the drugs.
 Later, through screening, Canadian Border Service officers found the undeclared money (tucked into their underwear).
 A detection dog, together with Canadian Border Service officers then boarded the ship and searched their cabins where more cocaine was found.